Blackprint/blackprint.github.io/docs/Custom Nodes/Sketch Interface.md

 	- `destroyClone()`: called when node interface's clone was deleted
 5. `destroy()`: called on node deletion from instance

-> `hotReload` feature must use ScarletsFrame in Development Mode (with hot reload feature be enabled manually).
+> `hotReload` feature must use ScarletsFrame in Development Mode (hot reload feature need to be enabled manually).
 When hot reloading, the iface will have `this.hotReloading === true` and reset to false after hot reload was completed.

 ### HTML template
-When registering interface for sketch instance, it's required to have a HTML template for your node.
+When registering interface for sketch instance, it's **required** to have a HTML template for your node.

 ```js
 Blackprint.Sketch.registerInterface("BPIC/My/Custom/Node", {